 What is a gauge swatch and why is it important?

-A gauge swatch is a small piece of knitting you make before starting your main project.
-It helps you check if your stitches are the right size, so your finished item will turn out the correct size.
-It's super important for making sure your sweater or scarf fits just right!
+A gauge swatch is a small sample of knitting you make before starting your main project.
+It helps you verify that your stitches are the right size so your finished item will turn out the correct dimensions.
+This is especially important for fitted garments like sweaters, where even half a stitch per inch difference can mean several inches in the final size.

 What makes hand-dyed yarns different to work with?

-What should I do if my swatch doesn't match the pattern?
+What should I do if my gauge doesn't match the pattern?